zhangyujie-1998/MS_GraphSIM/README.md

 ```markdown
 MS_GraphSIM.m
 ```
-The output is a quality score for the distorted point cloud “redandblack_0_0”.
+The output is the quality score for the distorted point cloud “redandblack_0_0”.